elijah415hz/baby-temp/README.md

 Now to get the code!

-First install git with:
-`sudo apt-get update`
-`sudo apt-get install git`
+First install git with: `sudo apt-get update`, `sudo apt-get install git`

 Then clone this repo with `git clone https://github.com/elijah415hz/cozy-baby.git`

 This will prompt you for your github username and password.

 (This is the http link, which is deprecated.
-But as long as it still works is perfect for this kind of thing.
+But as long as it still works it is perfect for this kind of thing.
 Do I want to go through setting up an ssh key just to clone this one repo?
 Not really...
-If you'd like to go the ssh key route, here is the info on how to do that.
+If you'd like to go the ssh key route, here is the info on how to do get that set up.
 [Feel free!](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))

 Almost there.